kr1s6/Maze/README.md

 # Maze
- Labyrinth/Maze with automatic search for shortest exit.
+ Labyrinth/Maze with automatic search for exit.

 Program generates maze
 and sets random start place from which it begins to